Are Drunk Words Really Sober Thoughts?

 Are drunk thoughts sober words?

 The age-old saying goes that ‘a drunken man’s words are a sober man’s thoughts’, but is there any truth to this?
 It’s hard to say for sure, as intoxication can lead to both decreased inhibition and decreased judgment, making it difficult to trust anything that is said while under the influence.
 However, there is some evidence to suggest that drunk thoughts may indeed be sober words.
 Studies have shown that people who are intoxicated are more likely to say things that they wouldn’t say when sober, but that they also believe to be true.
-In other words, drunk thoughts may be more honest than sober ones.
+In other words, drunken words may be more honest than sober ones.
 So next time you find yourself at a party with your inhibitions lowered, pay attention to what you’re saying – it just might be the truth.